temporalio/documentation/docs/typescript/workflows.md

 Special Notes:

-- Child Workflow Option fields automatically inherit their values from the Parent Workflow Options if they are not explicitly set.
+- Child Workflow options automatically inherit their values from the Parent Workflow options if they are not explicitly set.
 They have two advanced options unique to Child Workflows:
   - [`cancellationType`](https://typescript.temporal.io/api/enums/proto.coresdk.child_workflow.ChildWorkflowCancellationType): Controls at which point to throw the CanceledFailure exception when a child workflow is cancelled
   - `parentClosePolicy`: Explained below
 - Child Workflow executions are [`CancellationScope`](/docs/typescript/cancellation-scopes) aware and will automatically be cancelled when their containing scope is cancelled.